pachterlab/kb_docs/docs/source/index/index_generation.rst

       -f1 cdna.fasta \
       genome.fasta genome.gtf

-One can also use `gget ref <https://pachterlab.github.io/gget/en/ref.html>`_ to pass the Ensembl download links to ``kb ref`` directly, in which case the user only needs to supply the species name:
+You can also use `gget ref <https://pachterlab.github.io/gget/en/ref.html>`_ to pass the Ensembl download links to ``kb ref`` directly, in which case the user only needs to supply the species name:

 .. code-block:: text